Immersion Pulmonary Edema

 Immersion pulmonary edema is sudden development of fluid in the lungs that typically occurs early during a dive and at depth.

 Immersion pulmonary edema has become more common over the past two decades.
-A likely cause is changes in pressure in the chest cavity that make it difficult to expand the lungs.
+It usually occurs in competitive open-water swimmers.
+A likely cause of the disorder is changes in pressure in the chest cavity that make it difficult to expand the lungs.
 As a result, the person needs to suck in forcefully in order to breathe.
 Immersion pulmonary edema is not related to lung barotrauma or decompression sickness.
 Cold water and a history of high blood pressure are risk factors.

 Generic NameSelect Brand Names